Initiatives for Addressing Material Issues 2—Reduction of Environmental Impact

-Reducing CO2 emissions and otherwise lowering environmental load is recognized as an important issue needing to be addressed internationally in order to create a sustainable society.
-With expanding its global business and transitioning to the B2B2X model at the core of its business strategies, NTT Group is pursuing sustainable business development over the medium- to-long term.
-For this reason, reducing our environmental load is absolutely essential to further growth.
-We are therefore actively advancing initiatives to this end through cooperation with our various stakeholders.
+Reducing CO2 emissions and otherwise lowering environmental impacts is recognized as an important issue needing to be addressed internationally in order to create a sustainable society.
+With expanding global businesses, increasing overseas profit, and expanding B2B2X businesses at the core of its business strategies, NTT Group is pursuing sustainable business development over the medium- to long-term.
+For this reason, NTT Group considers it absolutely essential to reduce its environmental impacts in order to grow further, and it is actively advancing initiatives to this end through cooperation with our various stakeholders.

 NTT Group Environmental Statement

 The NTT Group Environmental Statement compiles our vision for the future of the global environment we aim to build with our stakeholders, our environmental initiatives for building that future, and the company we aim to become through these efforts.
 The declaration begins with the words "People & Planet in Harmony."
 These words symbolize our goal of creating a future housing a sustainable society in which everyone and everything around the world is interconnected.
 To help realize such a future, we at NTT Group will push forward with our daily environmental activities to fully exercise our capabilities as forerunners in environmental contribution.

 We have defined three characteristics of the vision for the future encapsulated in the words "People & Planet in Harmony."
 NTT Group will contribute to endowing the future with these characteristics through the provision of ICT services and cutting-edge technologies.